Rahulqqq/TextChange/README.md

 ### Text-Change
-A simple and intuitive text editing tool for converting text case, copying, and clearing.
+A simple and intuitive text editing tool for converting text case, copying, and clearing..

 ## Features
 Convert text case to: